A Tale of Two Studies

 • The Four Growth Strategies for One Confident and Focused Team...
 Would you be interested to know a simple framework that turns marketing jargon into plain English?
 Use this approach to grow your business faster with a focused, aligned, and confident team.

-Photo of Authority Magazine Interviewee Melissa Jacobs, CEO & Lead Strategist at Crow & Pitcher LLC
+Melissa Jacobs, CEO and Lead Strategist at Crow & Pitcher LLC

 About the Author

-Melissa Jacobs is the CEO and Lead Strategist at Crow and Pitcher LLC, a Marketing Strategy and Insights Consultancy.
+Melissa Jacobs is the CEO and Lead Strategist at Crow and Pitcher LLC, a Brand Strategy and Insights Consultancy.
 B2C businesses hire Crow & Pitcher to gain a new level of clarity on how to target their ideal client and stop wasting time and money on efforts that aren’t effectively impacting their bottom line.